 Dump out the water and rinse in 3 or 4 changes of cool water until the rinse is soap-free.

-Lay out a soft bath or hand towel (depending on how large your piece is), and lay the cross stitch face-down on the towel.
+Lay out a soft bath or hand towel (depending on how large your piece is), and lay the fabric face-down on the towel.
 Smooth out any wrinkles and then place another towel on top.
 Roll the towels up like a jelly roll with the stitched piece in the middle.
 Press lightly on the rolled towels to remove some of the water.
 Don't wring the towels.

 Step 3: Iron flat

 Place a dry towel on your ironing board or other heat-proof surface.
 Unroll the stitched piece and place it face-down on the towel, gently easing it into shape if needed.
 The towel underneath the cross stitch will help keep the stitches from getting crushed when you iron.

 With a warm iron, press the work from the back.
 Make sure to keep the iron moving at all times so you don't scorch the fabric.
 Don't iron from the front of the piece or the stitches will get flattened.

 If you have particularly resistant creases, you can use your iron on the steam setting, but cover the stitching with a press cloth first.